COVID-19 Awareness and Information

 Our mission, values, and a commitment to the health and safety of our community members are central to how Moorestown Friends School is navigating decisions surrounding the Coronavirus (COVID-19).
 We recognize that people all over the world are being affected by this virus, and we are guided by both real-time information from experts as well as our core value of respect for all human beings.

-MFS continues to closely monitor and evaluate the latest information about COVID-19 and has created this page to serve as an ongoing resource for our community.
-We will keep it updated with new information as it becomes available.
-Head of School Julia de la Torre has formed a Coronavirus Response Team (CRT) that is meeting regularly to make key decisions and proactively address the school’s needs.
+The Coronavirus Response Team (CRT) is charged with monitoring, evaluating, and responding to the changing COVID-19 landscape and has created this page to serve as an ongoing resource for the MFS community.
 We thank you for your partnership as we make decisions with the best interests of our students, faculty/staff, and families in mind.

 Health and Hygiene